 Developers do love coding, but is writing (and worse, updating!) access controls the best use of your time in Snowflake?
 What do you do when new data is added?
 Or new users?
 What if you want to hand off maintenance to someone on the governance team or a line of business data owner because they set the policy?
 Do they have to learn to code SQL?
 Unlikely.

-5. Can you grant access to new users or new data in less than 10 minutes?
+5. Can you grant access to new users or new data in less than 10 minutes in Snowflake?

 As more and more companies strive to become “data-driven” and more and more people across the company understand the value data analytics can provide, requests for data access can explode.
 While in the past it may have been one or two requests a week, it can easily grow to hundreds or thousands in the largest companies.
 Granting data access to new users can quickly become a full time job.
 Is that what you signed up for?